BAMresearch/bam-masterdata/docs/howtos/useobjecttypes.md

-# How To: Creating instances of object types and populate them with metadata
+## How To: Creating instances of object types and populating them with metadata

-### Goal:
+### Goal

-By the end of this guide, you will know how to create instances of object types defined in **bam-masterdata** and populate them with metadata.
+By the end of this guide, you will know how to create and work with instances of object types defined in **bam-masterdata**.
+You will learn how to:

+* Import and use the available object types
+* Populate them with metadata by assigning values to their properties
-You will learn how to use the available object types, assign values to their properties, and understand how these objects fit into the masterdata workflow.
+* Understand how these objects fit into the masterdata workflow (e.g., later being collected, stored, and queried)

+Object types in **bam-masterdata** represent structured domain concepts (e.g., `Sem`, `ExperimentalStep`, `Sample`).
+Each type comes with a set of predefined fields that describe metadata consistently across datasets.

+---

 ### Requirements

 To follow this guide, you will need:

-- **Python ≥ 3.10** installed
+* **Python ≥ 3.10** installed
-- Access to the **bam-masterdata** repository or package
+* Access to the **bam-masterdata** repository or package
-- Basic Python knowledge (functions, classes, error handling)
+* Basic Python knowledge (functions, classes, error handling)
-- A working development environment (e.g., VS Code, PyCharm, or terminal + editor)
+* A working development environment (e.g., VS Code, PyCharm, or terminal + editor)
+* (Optional) A virtual environment (`.venv` or conda environment) to keep dependencies isolated

 ---

 ## 1. Installation & Setup

-Install the package with:
+Install the package from PyPI:

 ```bash
 pip install bam-masterdata
 ```

-If you work from a local clone of the repo:
+Or, if you are working from a local clone of the repository:

 ```bash
 # from the repository root